 You’ve got their attention.
 Don’t lose it.
 Building definitive deadlines into your offers can provide the incentive your prospect needs to move from "maybe" to "yes."

-Western Digital (two in a row for them) used a "limited-time offer" technique to promote its products – the second factor cited by The Markies for making the WD campaign a success.
+Western Digital also used a "limited-time offer" technique to promote its products – the second factor cited by The Markies for making the WD campaign a success.

-Wholesaling can be a profitable business venture if it is paired with effective strategy, so why not try these tips?
+Wholesaling can be a profitable business venture if it is paired with an effective wholesale strategy.
 These little incentives could be just what you need to boost your business.

 All your products managed in one place.
 It's simple, efficient and easy to control.